 The Jews answered him, “We have a law, and according to our law He ought to die,

 Realizing that Pilate was making attempts to release Jesus, the Jews made an appeal to their Scripture.
-They finally bring out the true reason they want Him killed.
+They finally brought out the true reason they wanted Him killed.
 The “law” here may refer to Leviticus 24:16.
 The charge of blasphemy called forth a death sentence.
 There was no civil law against blasphemy, so Pilate had to make a decision to crucify Jesus based on something outside Roman law.

 because He made Himself the Son of God.”

-The Jews disclose the real reason why they wanted Jesus crucified.
+The Jews disclosed the real reason why they wanted Jesus crucified.
 In John 10:33 they wanted to kill Jesus because He claimed to be God.
 The phrase “Son of God” was a claim of deity in their mind (Jn 5:18).

 There is a divine purpose behind the death of Christ.